Table of Contents

-Not only is it almost as powerful as a Vitamix, it’s equally as versatile with 10 preset controls that do every kitchen task imaginable from making smoothies to mixing dough.
+Not only is it almost as powerful as a Vitamix, but it’s also equally as versatile with ten preset controls that do every kitchen task imaginable from making smoothies to mixing the dough.

 One unique feature that this blender has which other Ninja blenders don’t is a rotary dial at the middle.

 This dial has two functions.
 First would be toggling the different preset controls.
-Second would be controlling the speed of the blender if you decide to go manual.
+The second will be controlling the speed of the blender if you decide to go manual.

 It’s also one of their first blenders that have a similar blade design as a Vitamix.

-- May be the most versatile Ninja blender available right now with 10 preset controls
+- Maybe the most versatile Ninja blender available right now with ten preset controls

 - First Ninja blender to use their next generation blades similar to a Vitamix